Eliastik/page-shadow/ROADMAP.md

 * [ ] Compact popup theme
 * [ ] Automatic selective invert image color (for logos and black text images)
     * [ ] Don't work when the image is not yet loaded (reproduced on this page: https://tungmphung.com/reinforcement-learning-q-learning-deep-q-learning-introduction-with-tensorflow/)
+* [ ] Auto cloud saving/backup: display an alert window in the popup if there was an error when auto saving in the cloud + save date/hour when a saving error occurs
+* [ ] Auto cloud saving/backup: don't save the date when an error occurred

 ### Futures versions